Celebrating Black History

 Black History Month at Oberlin is a mechanism by which many of our community members have become enlightened by the history, politics, and economics of the African diaspora.
 Over the years, the celebration has extended into the arts, literature, and performance aesthetics that make the Oberlin experience much more enriching than what occurs at many other colleges and universities.

 Oberlin students, the Africana studies department, Afrikan Heritage House, and the Multicultural Resource Center have worked together for years to make this celebration a meaningful program.
 Together they seek to stimulate dialogue and engage the Oberlin community through academic, cultural, and social events that celebrate the history, legacy, and future of the African diaspora.

 Black History Month programs take place from February 1 to 28 at select venues throughout the Oberlin College campus and community.

 Among the highlights:

-Other Black History Month programs include plays, lectures, art and photography exhibits, short films, and community discussions.
+Other Black History Month programs include plays, lectures, art exhibits, short films, and community discussions.